fkie-cad/libdesock/README.md

 - TCP servers using [libuv](https://libuv.org/) cannot be de-socket-ed (yet).
 De-socketing of libuv currently only works with UDP servers.
 It only takes a small change to fix this though, if anyone needs this create an issue.
 - `ioctl()` is not supported.
 Make sure your target does not rely on `ioctl` requests

-## System Call Emulation
+## Copyright Notice

-System call emulation is partly done using musl libc code (https://musl.libc.org/) - see `libdesock/include`
+Libdesock is based upon [musl libc](https://musl.libc.org/) and parts of the musl source code can be found in libdesock.